 10 WordPress themes built with React

-Frontity is a mobile Progressive Web App theme built on React for WordPress blogs and news sites.
-It uses the REST API to fetch the content, along with a WordPress plugin to add the PWA theme for mobile visitors.
+Frontity is a mobile theme built on React for WordPress blogs and news sites.
+It implements Progressive Web App technologies and uses the REST API to fetch the content, along with a WordPress plugin to add the theme for mobile visitors.

-With a beautiful and clean design, Frontity is specifically designed to improve your mobile site performance and speed, making your site load in less than one second.
+With a beautiful and clean design, Frontity is specifically designed to improve your blog performance and speed, making your mobile site load in less than one second.

 In addition, it supports Google AMP and can be integrated with OneSignal Push Notifications, Disqus, Yoast SEO, Google Analytics, Google Tag Manager, AdSense, DoubleClick for Publishers, and other ads providers.